Explore subsurface ocean data

-Regardless of which variable you choose when you add the layer, you can change the display variable at any point in the Variable section on the Appearance tab.
+Regardless of which variable you choose when you add the layer, you can change the display variable at any point in the Variable section on the Voxel Layer tab.

 Because emu_reef_australia is a subsurface layer, the basemap is interfering with its visualization, so you'll turn it off.

 - In the Contents pane, uncheck the World Ocean Reference and World Ocean Base layers to turn them off.